 One of the things I love about Bulla’s brunch menu is their Brunch tasting menu.
 Because there are so many amazing dishes at Bulla Gastrobar, it is difficult to pick one dish.
 So, they’ve got a menu of options including egg dishes, small plates and sweets.
 Note that you’ll get plenty of food if you go this route, so be sure you are hungry.
 The cost of this is $27.
 You can also add a mimosa for 3 bucks.

 Get the Bulla eggs with house made potato chips.
 It also has serrano ham and truffle oil.
-It’s available on the brunch tasting menu at Bulla Gastrobar or you can order it off the menu for just $10.50.
+It’s available on the brunch tasting menu at Bulla Gastrobar or you can order it off the menu.
 We also ordered the Watermelon salad and Salmon rilletes to round out our tasting options at Bulla.
 I ordered the Bulla Benedict with chorizo, which was good, but paled in comparison to the Huevos Bulla.
-However, I also wanted to try the Short rib Montaditos (think of these like a bruschetta) which was delicious.
 Average brunch entrees are just around $10 which is so affordable for how filling they are.